 6 Trademark Myths You Have to Stop Telling Yourself

-- I’m using a registered trademark, but it is okay because it falls under Fair Use.
 I see crafters trying to defend their use of trademarks all the time claiming it is Fair Use.
-While Fair Use is a complicated matter, I can’t think of any situation where creating a handmade product and selling it with the trademark of another would be considered Fair Use.
+Fair Use is a complicated matter, and most uses of another’s trademark do not fall under Fair Use.

 Need more help with trademarks?
 I’ve got a whole section on the blog dedicated to them.
 View it here.